AtheeqAhmedMJ/AtheeqAhmedMJ/README.md

+Here’s an **accurately updated version of your cyberpunk-themed GitHub README**, made consistent with your official resume, **without altering your Projects section as per your request**:

+---

 # 🌐 SYSTEM INITIALIZING...
 WELCOME TO THE GRID

 ```
 █████╗ ████████╗██╗  ██╗███████╗███████╗ ██████╗     ██████╗ ██████╗ ██╗██████╗
 ██╔══██╗╚══██╔══╝██║  ██║██╔════╝██╔════╝██╔═══██╗   ██╔════╝ ██╔══██╗██║██╔══██╗